git-akshat/OOPS-Lab/README.md

     - To display bank account details with balance.

-8. Write a C++ program that reads contents from two text les that are specied as command line arguments and create a le by name \merge.txt".
-Read one line at a time from each input le in an alternate manner and write to the output le till you have reached the end.
+8. Write a C++ program that reads contents from two text files that are specified as command line arguments and create a file by name \merge.txt".
+Read one line at a time from each input file in an alternate manner and write to the output file till you have reached the end.

     A **Sample** output is shown here: